snehakale/Simple-Javascript-Programs/README.md

 1. Download / Clone the given Github Project.
 2. Unzip the folders and files.
 3. To run the programs, run the ***.html** files from **html** folder.
 4. To run the program for Maps demo, Change the Google Maps API key value in the mapDemo.html file at the place of Google_API_Key in the following.
 `<script async defer
             src="https://maps.googleapis.com/maps/api/js?key=Google_API_Key&v=3&callback=initMap">
         </script>`
+  Check out this link to [Get API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) and after generating an API key, set the credentials including *HTTP Referrers*.
+  For Example: `__file_url__//....Path..../mapDemo.html`

 ## Code Examples
 **1. style.css :**
 This file contains rules for different selectors in order to display stylized html pages.